selsamman/bisync/README.md

-npx bisync watch=<config-file>        to add a configuration file to be watched npx bisync forget=<config-file>       to stop watching directories in config file npx bisync stop                       to stop the daemon npx bisync start                      to restart the daemon (with all previous watches)
+npx bisync watch=<config-file>        to add a configuration file to be watched npx bisync forget=<config-file>       to stop watching directories in config file npx bisync stop                       to stop the daemon npx bisync start                      to restart the daemon (with all previous watches) npx bisync status                     show status of daemon and which config files are in effect npx bisync install                    prepare your system to automatically start bisync on login
 ```
 ## Automating its use in a repo